Bergen to Oslo: Norway’s Most Spectacular Train Ride

 Oslo, Norway

 The city is famous for its many museums, like the Munch Museum, the Viking Ship Museum, and the Fram Museum, among others.
-It is also known fo the Oslo Opera House that won the culture award at the World Architecture Festival in Barcelona in 2008.
+It is also known for the Oslo Opera House which won the culture award at the World Architecture Festival in Barcelona in 2008.
 The building, covered with marble from Carrara and white granite, appears to be rising from the water.

-Oslo was named one of Lonely Planet’s Top Ten Cities in 2018 for the museums, cultural events, cafés, and bars.
+Oslo was named one of Lonely Planet’s Top Ten Cities in 2018 for its museums, cultural events, cafés, and bars.
 Definitely a city to visit!

-Bergen is the second-largest city in Norway, after Oslo, although at a first glance it looks more like a small town.
+Bergen is the second-largest city in Norway, after Oslo, although at first glance, it looks more like a small town.
 This gateway to the fjords of Norway has a lot to offer.
-Situated on what is called the “city fjord”, Bergen is the home of the renowned Bryggen wharf, listed as a UNESCO World Heritage Site.
+Situated on the “city fjord”, Bergen is the home of the renowned Bryggen Wharf, listed as a UNESCO World Heritage Site.

 Bergen, Norway